Shopping Cart

 How many days a week does NTC practice?

-Practice days are typically Mondays, Tuesdays, and Thursdays.
+• Practice days are typically Mondays, Tuesdays, and Thursdays.
 Specials Practice (jumps, hurdles, etc.) is on Wednesdays.
 Sometimes there are Saturday and Sunday practices, as needed.

 What attire should be worn for practice/brought to practice?

-The athlete must wear training flats, long, athletic tights, and a t-shirt or athletic shirt for practice.
+• The athlete must wear training flats, long, athletic tights, and a t-shirt or athletic shirt for practice.
 Also, they are expected to bring a thermos filled with ice water, track spikes, and a great attitude.
 Also, in your athlete’s track backpack, please create a “personal pouch” for them.
 This pouch would include feminine products, an extra pair of undies, wet wipes, deodorant, lip balm, sunscreen, and insect repellent.

-Yes, she should bring her inhaler to all practices and all meets.
+• Yes, she should bring her inhaler to all practices and all meets.
 Please write their name on it in case it gets misplaced or lost.

 How do I know if a practice is canceled due to the weather?

-If my athlete has to miss a practice or meet what should I do?
+If my athlete has to miss a practice or meet, what should I do?

-If any problems arise (if a team member has to miss a practice or a meet, questions about not being entered into a meet, requests to try a different event, etc.) we ask that the ATHLETE speak with a COACH.
-Missing practice because another team member said there wasn’t practice, not showing up for your event or to a meet, etc. is unacceptable.
+• If problems arise (if a team member has to miss a practice or a meet, questions about not being entered into a meet, requests to try a different event, etc.), we ask that the ATHLETE speak with a COACH.
+Missing practice because another team member said there wasn’t practice, not showing up for your event or to a meet, etc., is unacceptable.
+When an athlete does not attend the meet, she strains the coaches and her teammates incredibly.
+Thus, athletes must communicate to their coach as soon as possible if they cannot participate in a meet that is on the schedule.

-Do the shoes really matter?
+Do the shoes matter?

-High-quality running shoes and spikes are critical to the health and success of the athlete.
-That doesn’t mean that the athlete needs the latest and greatest model—shoes can become expensive.
+• High-quality running shoes and spikes are critical to the health and success of the athlete.
+That doesn’t mean the athlete needs the latest and greatest model—shoes can become expensive.
 If the price is an issue, there are many previous model running shoes and spikes that are very affordable and will support the running style and comfort of the athlete.

 What can parents and athletes do at home that will help the athlete’s progress?

 • Diet.
-Runners need complex carbs, clean protein, fatty acids, and plenty of water, Vitamins A, C, D, K along with Potassium, Calcium, and Iron.
+Runners need complex carbs, clean protein, fatty acids, and plenty of water, Vitamins A, C, D, K, along with Potassium, Calcium, and Iron.

 • Support.
-Please let the coaches, coach.
+Please let the coaches coach.
 Contradicting the coach removes the credibility the athlete needs to have in the program.
 The more the parent believes in the program, the athlete will follow.
 Please let the coaches work in the manner they know best--even if you were taught differently.

 What type of beverages should my child have or avoid?